 The Captain remained silent making Danni wonder whether she had overstepped the mark with what she had said but he sighed and spoke.

-"I probably do owe you that Danielle but you need to realise it's not going to happen" He responded, coming to his feet and towering over her.
+"You are my best Detective Danielle but you need to realise that it doesn't matter in this case" He responded, coming to his feet, towering her.
 Danni shot him a startled look at the use of her first name.
-No one in the Detective pen apart from Meka every called her Danielle or Danni, they only called her Haole or Williams until she found herself wondering whether they had actually bothered to learn what her name was.
+No one in the Detective pen apart from Meka called her anything other than Williams or the Ha'ole until she had begun to wonder whether the others in the department knew what her name actually was.
 She blinked when the Captain continued speaking.
-"The fact of the matter is that regardless of what work you and Hanamoa have put into the case and whatever leads you might have found, doesn't matter anymore because this case is no longer a HPD case.
-This case belongs to Steve McGarrett and whoever else it is who will end up on his taskforce with him.
-Now you can stand there Detective and try and talk me round until you're blue in the face, you can stand there and stare at me with your big grey eyes and flutter your long lashes and attempt it that way as well but it's not changing what happened.
-My hands are tied, you and Hanamoa are off the McGarrett case Williams, I suggest you go to and get it out of your system and accept the fact and deal with them" He stated, running his hand down his face before he looked back at her.
-"Look take the rest of the day, find something to do with it and be back at your desk tomorrow morning at 8.30 for the morning briefing.
-Hanamoa will be finished with his side case by then and I have at least two cases with your name on them.
+"The fact of the matter is that regardless of what work you and Hanamoa have put into the case this case is no longer a HPD case.
+This case belongs to Steve McGarrett and whoever else ends up on his taskforce with him.
+Now you can stand there and try and talk me round until you are blue in the face or you could stand there and stare at me with your big grey eyes but it won't change what has happened.
+My hands are tied in this situation, you and Hanamoa are off the case Williams, I suggest you go and get it out of your system."
+He stated, running his hand down her face before he looked back at her.
+"Look, take the rest of the day, find something to do with yourself and be back at your desk tomorrow morning at 8.30 for the morning briefing.
+Hanamoa will be finished with his side case by then and I have at least two cases on my desk which have your name on it.
 Just put the McGarrett case from your mind."

-"Yes you can Detective, you told me to come down here to fill in some forms which needed to be countersigned by Captain Hookano if I want the files on my father's murder case so that's what I'm here to do.
+"Yes you can Detective, you told me to come down here to fill in some forms which needed to be countersigned by Captain Hookano if I wanted the files on my father's murder case so that's what I'm here to do.
 Perhaps since you're so knowledgeable with the forms needed you could get them for me so I can get on."

-"I'm a Detective not a PA" She told him softly before her eyes flickered away to look at Meka who was staring at the two of them.
+"The last time I checked Commander McGarrett, I was a Detective not a PA for you" She told him softly before her eyes flickered away to look at Meka who was staring at the two of them.
 She glanced behind McGarrett in time to see the Captain come out of his office, his gaze instantly landing on McGarrett.
 He said something to one of the other Detective's before he headed over, Danni's gaze moved back to McGarrett, surprised to see him still staring at her with the same intent expression.
-"But here comes Captain Hookano and I'm sure he'd be delighted to assist you with any queries you might have" She remarked turning away from him.
+"But you're in luck because Captain Hookano is on his way over here and I'm sure he will be delighted to help you with any queries which you might have."
+She remarked turning her attention away from him.

 "You must be Lieutenant Commander Steve McGarrett" Hookano stated, holding out a beefy hand towards McGarrett.
 "The Governor informed me over the phone that you would be coming down to see me today over something."